Q2 2020 EPS Estimates for Bank of America Corp (NYSE:BAC) Increased by Analyst

-Bank of America Corp (NYSE:BAC) – Investment analysts at DA Davidson upped their Q2 2020 EPS estimates for Bank of America in a research report issued to clients and investors on Friday, July 10th.
-DA Davidson analyst D. Konrad now forecasts that the financial services provider will earn $0.31 per share for the quarter, up from their previous forecast of $0.28.
-DA Davidson currently has a “Neutral” rating and a $25.00 price objective on the stock.
-DA Davidson also issued estimates for Bank of America’s FY2020 earnings at $1.47 EPS.
+Bank of America Corp (NYSE:BAC) – Jefferies Financial Group upped their Q2 2020 earnings per share estimates for shares of Bank of America in a research report issued to clients and investors on Thursday, July 9th.
+Jefferies Financial Group analyst K. Usdin now forecasts that the financial services provider will post earnings per share of $0.13 for the quarter, up from their previous estimate of ($0.12).
+Jefferies Financial Group also issued estimates for Bank of America’s Q3 2020 earnings at $0.19 EPS, Q4 2020 earnings at $0.23 EPS, FY2020 earnings at $0.95 EPS, Q1 2021 earnings at $0.26 EPS, Q2 2021 earnings at $0.44 EPS and FY2021 earnings at $1.95 EPS.

-Several other brokerages also recently weighed in on BAC.
-Zacks Investment Research raised Bank of America from a “strong sell” rating to a “hold” rating and set a $26.00 price target on the stock in a research report on Wednesday, May 27th.
-Robert W. Baird raised Bank of America from a “neutral” rating to an “outperform” rating and set a $34.00 price target on the stock in a research report on Tuesday, March 17th.
-Oppenheimer increased their price target on Bank of America from $30.00 to $33.00 and gave the stock an “outperform” rating in a research report on Thursday, April 16th.
-BMO Capital Markets cut their price target on Bank of America from $26.00 to $24.00 and set a “market perform” rating on the stock in a research report on Thursday, April 16th.
-Finally, Morgan Stanley increased their price target on Bank of America from $23.00 to $24.00 and gave the stock an “overweight” rating in a research report on Thursday, June 25th.
-One analyst has rated the stock with a sell rating, thirteen have assigned a hold rating and twelve have given a buy rating to the company.
-Bank of America presently has an average rating of “Hold” and an average target price of $29.58.
+Several other research firms have also recently weighed in on BAC.
+ValuEngine upgraded shares of Bank of America from a “sell” rating to a “hold” rating in a research report on Tuesday, July 7th.
+Wolfe Research cut shares of Bank of America from an “outperform” rating to a “market perform” rating in a research report on Wednesday, March 25th.
+Wells Fargo & Co cut shares of Bank of America to a “sell” rating in a research report on Friday, July 10th.
+Oppenheimer increased their price objective on shares of Bank of America from $30.00 to $33.00 and gave the stock an “outperform” rating in a research report on Thursday, April 16th.
+Finally, Zacks Investment Research upgraded shares of Bank of America from a “strong sell” rating to a “hold” rating and set a $26.00 price objective for the company in a research report on Wednesday, May 27th.
+One investment analyst has rated the stock with a sell rating, thirteen have issued a hold rating and twelve have issued a buy rating to the company.
+The stock currently has an average rating of “Hold” and an average target price of $29.58.

-Bank of America (NYSE:BAC) last released its earnings results on Wednesday, April 15th.
-The financial services provider reported $0.40 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.60 by ($0.20).
-The firm had revenue of $22.77 billion during the quarter, compared to analyst estimates of $22.58 billion.
+Bank of America (NYSE:BAC) last released its quarterly earnings results on Wednesday, April 15th.
+The financial services provider reported $0.40 earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of $0.60 by ($0.20).
+The business had revenue of $22.77 billion for the quarter, compared to the consensus estimate of $22.58 billion.
 Bank of America had a net margin of 21.64% and a return on equity of 10.64%.
 Bank of America’s revenue was down 1.0% on a year-over-year basis.
-During the same period in the previous year, the company earned $0.70 earnings per share.
+During the same period in the previous year, the business posted $0.70 EPS.

-The business also recently declared a quarterly dividend, which was paid on Friday, June 26th.
-Investors of record on Friday, June 5th were paid a $0.18 dividend.
-This represents a $0.72 dividend on an annualized basis and a yield of 2.98%.
-The ex-dividend date of this dividend was Thursday, June 4th.
-Bank of America’s dividend payout ratio is presently 24.49%.
+The firm also recently disclosed a quarterly dividend, which was paid on Friday, June 26th.
+Stockholders of record on Friday, June 5th were issued a dividend of $0.18 per share.
+This represents a $0.72 dividend on an annualized basis and a dividend yield of 2.98%.
+The ex-dividend date was Thursday, June 4th.
+Bank of America’s dividend payout ratio is currently 24.49%.

-A number of institutional investors have recently modified their holdings of the stock.
-Capital Bank & Trust Co lifted its stake in Bank of America by 0.8% in the 4th quarter.
-Capital Bank & Trust Co now owns 40,417 shares of the financial services provider’s stock valued at $1,423,000 after buying an additional 310 shares in the last quarter.
-Wesbanco Bank Inc. lifted its stake in Bank of America by 0.6% in the 4th quarter.
-Wesbanco Bank Inc. now owns 51,961 shares of the financial services provider’s stock valued at $1,830,000 after buying an additional 313 shares in the last quarter.
-Capital Square LLC lifted its stake in Bank of America by 4.8% in the 1st quarter.
-Capital Square LLC now owns 9,617 shares of the financial services provider’s stock valued at $204,000 after buying an additional 443 shares in the last quarter.
-Game Plan Financial Advisors LLC lifted its stake in Bank of America by 3.3% in the 1st quarter.
-Game Plan Financial Advisors LLC now owns 14,160 shares of the financial services provider’s stock worth $300,000 after purchasing an additional 450 shares in the last quarter.
-Finally, Bridgeworth LLC lifted its stake in Bank of America by 3.0% in the 1st quarter.
-Bridgeworth LLC now owns 16,228 shares of the financial services provider’s stock worth $345,000 after purchasing an additional 467 shares in the last quarter.
-68.99% of the stock is currently owned by hedge funds and other institutional investors.
+Hedge funds and other institutional investors have recently modified their holdings of the company.
+TCTC Holdings LLC grew its holdings in shares of Bank of America by 0.7% during the first quarter.
+TCTC Holdings LLC now owns 1,076,922 shares of the financial services provider’s stock valued at $22,863,000 after buying an additional 6,980 shares during the last quarter.
+Altavista Wealth Management Inc. grew its holdings in shares of Bank of America by 1.2% during the fourth quarter.
+Altavista Wealth Management Inc. now owns 65,314 shares of the financial services provider’s stock valued at $2,300,000 after buying an additional 775 shares during the last quarter.
+Schneider Downs Wealth Management Advisors LP acquired a new position in shares of Bank of America during the first quarter valued at about $243,000.
+1832 Asset Management L.P. grew its holdings in shares of Bank of America by 161.6% during the fourth quarter.
+1832 Asset Management L.P. now owns 13,785,061 shares of the financial services provider’s stock valued at $486,950,000 after buying an additional 8,515,773 shares during the last quarter.
+Finally, JCIC Asset Management Inc. grew its holdings in shares of Bank of America by 28.2% during the first quarter.
+JCIC Asset Management Inc. now owns 3,245 shares of the financial services provider’s stock valued at $69,000 after buying an additional 713 shares during the last quarter.
+Hedge funds and other institutional investors own 68.99% of the company’s stock.

 Bank of America Corporation, through its subsidiaries, provides banking and financial products and services for individual consumers, small- and middle-market businesses, institutional investors, large corporations, and governments worldwide.
 It operates through four segments: Consumer Banking, Global Wealth & Investment Management (GWIM), Global Banking, and Global Markets.